abemscac/pies-doc/docs/vue3/reactive.md

 ### Does Destructing Assignment Break Reactivity?

-A common mistake developers make is they take primitive values out from a reactive proxy, assigning them to some other variables, and think they are still "connected".
+A common mistake developers make is they take primitive values out from a reactive proxy, assigning them to some other variables, and think they are still reactive.
 The most common case is destructing assignment:

 ```ts showLineNumbers
 import { reactive } from 'vue'